Kyntaz/aoc-2021/README.md

 This input is fed to the main prolog file through the `stdin`.

-The folder `./common` contains prolog files with generally useful predicates and can be included to make life easier.
+The folder `./common` contains prolog modules with generally useful predicates and can be included to make life easier.

 ## Requirements